 Day 1: Evening

 In the later afternoon or early evening, leave the Piazza del Duomo and the Quadrilatero to visit Teatro alla Scala — the La Scala Opera House, one of the world’s most famous opera houses.
 Tours of the theater are offered during the day.
-If you decide to catch a performance, you will likely have to return later in the evening.
 Performances need to be booked well in advance on the theater’s website.

 I would recommend having dinner at a rooftop restaurant overlooking the Duomo for an amazing view.
 We had a fantastic dinner at Maio Restaurant, on the 7th floor of La Rinascento shopping center.
 The rooftop terrace is the perfect place for a pleasant evening meal or apertivo.
 Just be sure to make reservations well in advance.